dartmouth-cs98/hack-a-thing-2-unity_roguelike_procedural_generation/README.md

 As mentioned earlier, we had some issues with rotations of `Vector3` values that resulted in some `Room`s generating on top of one another as well as `Door`s being blocked by walls.

-We also initially attempted to incorporate `Tuples` into our `RoomManager`, which eventually had to be changed because Unity does not support `Tuples`.
+We also initially attempted to incorporate `Tuple`s into our `RoomManager`, which eventually had to be changed because Unity does not support `Tuple`s.

 ## External links (tutorials)